 Galley kitchens are a common type of kitchen, especially in terraced homes or Victorian or period properties.
 Typically, a galley kitchen will have cabinets lining two walls, with a fairly narrow floor space in between.
 While this can be set up for a practical cooking environment, it can be difficult to create space for seating, and enjoying your kitchen as a room in your home.
 But, its not impossible to add seating in a galley kitchen.
 In fact, there are several different things you could try.
-Here at Homematas, we are Preston’s leading kitchen design experts.
-As a result, we have produced these tips for adding seating to your galley kitchen.

 Although galley kitchens tend to be narrow, they can be quite long.
 And with clever use of the space available, it can be possible to add a small seating space.
 You could try:

 - Using only half of the cabinets along one wall- instead of lining your cabinets the full length of both walls, you could opt to use only half of the cabinets on one of the walls.
 This will leave space for you to add a small corner dining unit, or even a breakfast bar.